felixfan/felixfan.github.io/_posts/2014-05-12-FinCal-example-0.6.md

 Example 15 Computing HPR
 --------------------------------------------
+{% include JB/setup %}
 Suppose a stock is purchased for $3 and is sold for $4 six months later, during which time it paid $0.50 in dividends.
 What is the holding period return?

 ```r
 hpr(ev=4,bv=3,cfr=0.5)